 Like God called Adam out from the bushes

-And drew Isaiah from out of the cave
+And drew Isaiah out of the cave

 And called Zacchaeus down from the tree.

-She knew she has been healed
+She knew she had been healed

 And Jesus knew His power had healed